enel-gdh-educational/katacoda-scenarios/fundamentals-of-linux/fundamentals-of-linux-text-manipulation/step3.md

 - the first file named 'sect_purgatorio.txt' starts from the beginning of the PURGATORIO section and end ends with the last word of the PURGATORIO section
 - the first file named 'sect_paradiso.txt' starts from the beginning of the PARADISO section and end ends with the last line of the divina_commedia.txt file

+Use the UTF-8 encoded version of the file.

 Hint: use **head**, **tail** or **sed** to split the text, and then redirection to an output file using the using the > operator: